DMClVG/Toy/docs/reference_plugins_io.md

 # IO

-This is the basic Input and Output library for Toy.
-This library is only available in the unsafe build.
+This is the basic Input and Output plugin for Toy.
+This plugin is only available in the unsafe build.

 ## ReadLine()